sebjvidal/Popflash/README.md

 # Popflash
 Popflash is a SwiftUI-based project for the popular first-person shooter, [Counter-Strike: Global Offensive](https://store.steampowered.com/app/730/CounterStrike_Global_Offensive/).
-Popflash provides a curated catalogue of high quality grenade line-up videos to assist players in developing round-winning strategies in competitive play.
+Popflash provides a curated catalogue of high-quality grenade line-up videos to assist players in developing round-winning strategies in competitive play.

 ## Featured
 Discover new grenade line-ups with the Featured tab.